bloomberg/memray/README.md

 Memray can help with the following problems:

-- Analyze allocations in applications to help reduce memory usage.
+- Analyze allocations in applications to help discover the cause of high memory usage.
 - Find memory leaks.
 - Find hotspots in code which cause a lot of allocations.

-Note that memray only works on Linux and cannot be installed on other platforms.
+Note that Memray only works on Linux and cannot be installed on other platforms.

 # Installation